 Melbourne city encompasses all things modern, arty and dynamic, with a great penchant for cosmopolitan style and cafe culture.
 Explore the hidden laneways of the city, watch a beloved AFL match, and be prepared to drink a whole lot of caffeine in the country’s “coffee capital”, voted having the world’s best coffee.

 Australia is home to several naturally occurring pink lake phenomenon.
-Lake Hillier is coloured a vibrant bubblegum pink and is found in Middle Island.
+Lake Hillier is a vibrant bubblegum pink colour and is found in Middle Island.

-9. Learn to surf on the Gold Coast, QLD
+8. Learn to surf on the Gold Coast

-The Gold Coast is the place I call home, and I count my blessings everyday that I wake up to the world’s greatest surf beaches right in my backyard, the friendliest faces, and a summer feeling all year long.
+The Gold Coast is the place I call home, and I count my blessings every day that I wake up to the world’s greatest surf beaches right in my backyard, the friendliest faces, and that summer feeling all year long.
 It has the best of both worlds with green & serene hinterlands neighbouring the golden coastline.

-11. Kiss a Quokka on Rottnest Island, Western Australia
+10. See a quokka on Rottnest Island, Western Australia

 Relax in the vibrant turquoise waters of Western Australia and snap a selfie with the happiest animal on earth, the friendly Quokka.
 Rottnest Island is also home to sea lions and fur seals.

-13. Hot air balloon over the Hunter Valley, NSW
+11. Hot air balloon over the Hunter Valley

 Nothing sounds quite as romantic as riding a hot air balloon into the sunset over the Hunter Region with a wine in hand.
 This is a foodies paradise, home to internationally acclaimed wineries, gourmet restaurants and endless supplies of chocolate, cheese and olives.